RogerJFX/IntelliSearch/README.md

 If we in the next step don't let the filters return booleans but filtered results, ...
 Yes, we should think over that.
 Currently the project is old less than 2 weeks.

-###To come back to the initial search, which of course should be exact as possible:
+To come back to the initial search, which of course should be exact as possible:
+-

 There is a default hierarchy of Queries: